Accommodation and Protection

 We also provide these children with school materials and uniforms

-- We also provide extra tutorials for children who require it in our classrooms.
+We also provide extra tutorials for children who require it during holidays

-We actively advocate for justice for children in South Sudan, against abuse, neglect, exploitation and gender-based and sexual violence.
+We actively advocate for justice for refugee, women, children against abuse, neglect, exploitation and gender-based and sexual violence.
 We do community awareness-raising activities on children’s rights, in particular focusing on girls’ rights to protection and education, as well as helping to build the capacity of the Parent Teachers Associations and Community Leaders to recognise protection issues within their communities.

 In the individual cases of abuse, we support children by liaising with local organisations and government agencies to try and ensure that crimes are prosecuted and charges are brought against children, continually advocating.
 CCC is active in the Child Protection sub-cluster working group meetings and we coordinate closely with the Ministries, the United Nations (UN) and civil society.

-- We support two children with physical disabilities and mental health issues to receive the best possible care
+We support one child with physical disabilities and mental health issues to receive the best health care and access education.

-- We also provide vocational training for youths such as catering and housekeeping - more than 90% of them have jobs now
+We also provide vocational skills training for youths such as catering and housekeeping

 GENDER-BASED VIOLENCE (GBV)